London Specialist Advice Forum

 The group meets twice a year and hosts a Teams Group to facilitate knowledge sharing, communication, and collaboration among members.

-Legal Aid Billing Subgroup
+Legal Aid Billing subgroup

-The Legal Aid Billing Subgroup, co-led by the Public Law Project and the Anti Trafficking and Labour Exploitation Unit (ATLEU), brings together billing coordinators and those who do billing within their organisations to discuss key issues, support each other, and improve the legal aid billing process.
+The Legal Aid Billing subgroup, co-led by the Public Law Project and the Anti Trafficking and Labour Exploitation Unit (ATLEU), brings together billing coordinators and those who do billing within their organisations to discuss key issues, support each other, and improve the legal aid billing process.
 The group was established following LLST’s Billing Project.

 The group meets every other month and hosts a Google Group to facilitate knowledge sharing, communication, and collaboration among members.